-In the event a Lawson State Community College employee is contacted by the media, i.e. newspaper, radio, television, etc. in reference to Lawson State Community College, or any issue related to the College or one's employment, refer them to the Director of Public Relations, at 205-929-6303 (office), 205-789-5211 (cell phone) or gtowns@lawsonstate.edu (email).
-The Director will in turn clarify and confirm the nature of the request and make the necessary referral to the President or his designee.
+In the event a Lawson State Community College employee is contacted by the media, i.e. newspaper, radio, television, etc. in reference to Lawson State Community College, or any issue related to the College or one's employment, refer them to Geri Albright, Director of Public Relations, at 205-929-6315 (office) or 205-370-8201 (cell phone).
+She will in turn clarify and confirm the nature of the request and make the necessary referral to the President or his designee.